karthik-muth/https-karthik-muth.github.io-/about.md

 **Data journalism:** This website is my portfolio as a data journalist and it's under development.
 You can find the stories I created as part of the major project for my Master’s in data journalism [here]({{ site.url }}/elections).
 <br><br><br>

-#### I'm also creating a media platform
-I'm creating a platform with a focus on creating equitable, inclusive and visual journalism in Sweden.
-Are you a content creator/journalist who wants to publish your articles?
-Get in touch.
-<br><br><br>

 #### Techniques and tools used in this website
 This website was created with a lot of care.
 It was possible because of the support of the following open-source and/or free applications: